poojanshetty/live_language_translator/README.md

 ```bash
 python your_script_name.py
 ```
+## What does this application do?

-6. Select the target language for translation from the list provided.
+- Select the target language code from the given list for translation.

-7. Speak into the microphone when prompted.
+- Speak into the microphone when prompted "Speak now...".

-The application will recognize your speech, translate it into the selected language, and play the translated audio.
+- The application will recognize your speech and which language you speak to the microphone, translate any language you speak into the selected/available language, and play the translation in audio.

-Say "exit" to close the application.
+- Say "exit", "quit", "stop" or "end" to close the application.

 # Requirements
 - Python 3.6 or higher